shahzmansoor1/Active-Directory-Home-Lab/README.md

 <img width="1012" height="850" alt="image" src="https://github.com/user-attachments/assets/e7068bac-e656-4085-b804-0dc6ed49136d" />

-This allows me to manage the computer, as well as the users and their permissions on the computer within my domains.
+This allows me to manage the computers, as well as the users and their permissions on the computer within my domain.